 Note: this step describes a fail-safe way to connect any third-party application to your HyperLab database.
 This step is not necessary anymore if you want to use solely Microsoft Excel for this purpose, because in recent releases it is able to directly access SQL Server databases.

-ODBC data sources or data links are just a set of parameters stored in Windows.
-Various applications use these parameter sets to connect to a local or remote database.
+ODBC data sources or data links are just a set of parameters stored in Windows collected under a custom name.
+Various applications use these parameter sets to connect to a local or remote database easily.

 Newer HyperLab versions does not require the creation of an ODBC link to HyperLab databases (as opposed to HyperLab version 2002).